 We are authorized by our Board of Directors to repurchase shares of our common stock in open market or through privately negotiated transactions or pursuant to a trading plan that may be adopted in accordance with Rule 10b5-1 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-As of March 31, 2022, shares of our common stock with an aggregate repurchase price of \$958 million remained authorized for repurchase through December 31, 2022.
-We did not repurchase shares under the program during the three months ended March 31, 2022.
+During the three and six months ended June 30, 2022, we repurchased 4.7 million shares, or \$51 million, of our common stock for an average repurchase price of \$10.78 per common share, inclusive of transaction costs.
+As of June 30, 2022, shares of our common stock with an aggregate repurchase price of \$907 million remained authorized for repurchase through December 31, 2022.